You may also like

 When Aboud refused to hand over parts to Makhlouf, the Damascus office was shut down.
 Orient’s 165 employees in Syria were asked to sign commitment letters saying they would never work for the company again, under threat of harm to themselves and their families.
 Aboud’s stand for democratic change also has consequences for his business.
 In 2013, he told IBT: “Security forces burned my house, my land and my family’s houses,” he said.
 “And they turned my olive oil factory into a regime military base.”

-But he didn’t despair and helped establishing employment programs in small businesses and tailoring workshops for female refugees who have been displaced from their homes in northern Syria.
+But he didn’t despair and helped establish employment programs in small businesses and tailoring workshops for female refugees who have been displaced from their homes in northern Syria.
 He also founded the organization Orient for Human Relief in 2012 to provide medical, educational, and social services to the millions of Syrians who have been displaced or injured in the conflict.
 On a more intellectual note, he also launched the Orient Vision Center for studies, specializing on identity in countries where different communities and ethnic groups have coexisted for so long.
 Ghassan Aboud is an Honored businessman and awarded philanthropist.